mir-am/LightTwinSVM/README.md

 Determine number of folds for cross validaton: (e.g. 5) -> 5
 ```
-**Step 4:** You need to determine the range of C penlaty parameter and gamma (If RBF kernel selected.) for exhaustive grid search. <br />
+**Step 4:** You need to determine the range of C penalty parameter and gamma (If RBF kernel selected.) for exhaustive grid search. <br />
 An example:
 ```
 Step 4/4:Type the range of C penalty parameter for grid search: